I wonder what my HR department thinks of me.

 Since I’ll be quitting my job sometime this year, I want to make sure I take advantage of my contribution allowances while I still can so I’m contributing as much as possible for the first part of the year.

 This move got me thinking about whether front-loading your tax-advantaged accounts is a good thing to do every year.

-There are a few reasons this could be a good idea…
+There are a few reasons this is likely a good idea…

 Stocks Go Up

 The S&P 500 has risen over 9.5% annually, on average, since 1928.

 While it hasn’t been a steady march higher, the overwhelming trend is upwards so it is reasonable to assume that investing earlier in the year is better than investing later, since you’re more likely to capture a bigger piece of that upward movement.
 This is one of the main reasons dollar-cost averaging is considered a subotimal strategy for investing lump sums.

 Another benefit of front-loading your retirement accounts is that you defer your taxes until later in the year.
 If the majority of your pre-tax paycheck goes to tax-advantaged accounts, there’s very little income to tax so you don’t have to give the government as much of your money during the first part of the year (contributing to retirement accounts doesn’t affect your FICA taxes though so you’ll still have to pay the full amount for Social Security and Medicare each month).

 You’ll end up paying the same in taxes by the end of the year but the money you save on taxes early in the year can be invested in your portfolio and can grow for you rather than for the government.

 Front-loading also shields more of your investment earnings from taxes, since you’ll get more of your money into tax-protected accounts sooner.